kwonjunn01/kwonjunn01.github.io/_news/announcement_3.md

 related_posts: false
 ---

-"Probabilitic Prompt Learning for Dense Prediction" accepted to CVPR'23!
+A paper on dense prediction is accepted to CVPR 2023!